VirtualBrainLab/vbl-docs/source/urchin/development.md

 ## Organization

 Urchin is organized into three parts.
-A client, server, and renderer.
-The only client right now is the Python API, but in the future we may build other APIs (MATLAB, R).
-The Server is a Node.js server that echoes messages between clients and renderers.
-The Renderer is a Unity app that can run either as a standalone desktop build or in the browser.
+An API, server, and renderer.

+### API

+The Python API allows users to push and get data to the serverer and to a renderer instance.

+### Server

+The server runs both an HTTP REST endpoint and a Node.js Socket.IO server.
+The REST endpoints allow users to push new datasets to the server and retrieve them from data buckets, see below.
+The Socket.IO server acts as a proxy between a client API and the renderer itself, this can be used for testing visualizations without saving the data or for grabbing screenshot or video data back from the renderer.

+### Renderer

+The renderer is a standalone WebGL or Desktop client that displays data alongside anatomical reference atlases.

-### Virtual environment
+## Virtual environment

 To develop for Urchin you will need to run a local copy of the client, server, and Unity builds.
-For the Python API you will need a new virtual environment with `unityneuro` installed in **editable** mode.
+For the Python API you will need a new virtual environment with `oursin` installed in **editable** mode.

 To setup the venv go into the API folder and run: